Chart Color Schemes

 Kingsgrove - North's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Kingsgrove - North.
-The prevalence of common health conditions across all age groups is very low.
+Analysis of health metrics indicates strong performance across Kingsgrove - North, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is very high at approximately 55% of the total population (3,559 people), compared to 49.6% across Greater Sydney.

-Approximately 55% of the total population (~3,559 people) have private health cover, compared to 49.6% across Greater Sydney.
-The most common medical conditions in the area are arthritis and diabetes, impacting 6.6 and 5.0% of residents respectively.
-75.4% of residents declare themselves completely clear of medical ailments, compared to 77.7% across Greater Sydney.
-The area has 20.2% of residents aged 65 and over (1,309 people), higher than the 15.8% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.
+The most prevalent medical conditions in the area are arthritis and diabetes, impacting 6.6 and 5.0% of residents respectively, while 75.4% declared themselves completely clear of medical ailments, compared to 77.7% across Greater Sydney.
+As of 2021, 20.2% of residents in Kingsgrove - North are aged 65 and over (1,309 people), which is higher than the 15.8% in Greater Sydney.
+Health outcomes among seniors in Kingsgrove - North are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health